claytonbrown/terraformExamples/abc/chrome-on-windows/README.md

 ./destroy.sh
 ```

-This will automatically destory the ECS instance and its associated resources (security groups, VPC group, etc...).
+This will automatically destroy the ECS instance and its associated resources (security groups, VPC group, etc...).
 That's it!

 ## Notes and Warnings